LearningLocker/docs/src/http-statements.md

 Whilst statements _can_ be inserted via the Models HTTP interface, this is not recommended as it bypasses all validation, reference and void checking, leading to invalid xAPI records.

-Statements can be deleted by the REST API (on a statement by statement basis, but again **this is not recommended.**
+Statements can be deleted by the REST API.
+See [Statement Deletion API](../http-statement-deletion) for more information.

 ### Schema